lptran1/M2project/README.md

 # M2project
-## It's my group project with one more teamate, for the Python project in M2 Finance
+## It's the draft of my group project (me and one more teammate), for the Python project in M2 Finance
 ## You will find all the instructions in the rar file.